Responses to the COVID-19 pandemic in May 2020: 7 May

 The Danish Government has allowed the entire retail sector including shopping malls to reopen from 11 May.
 Restaurants and cafes will reopen one week later.

 French Prime Minister Edouard Philippe has announced that France will be relaxing COVID-19 lockdown restrictions from 11 May but that some restrictions would remain in Paris due to several new cases.
 French Interior Minister Christophe Castaner confirmed that the country's borders will remain closed despite the planned lifting of the nationwide lockdown on 11 May.

 German Chancellor Angela Merkel stated during a media interview that the coronavirus pandemic could last for a year.
 Yesterday, Merkel had announced steps to ease Germany's lockdown while launching an "emergency break mechanism" in the event of a resurgence of the pandemic.
 The Robert Koch Institute has estimated that the coronavirus' reproduction rate is 0.65, meaning that 100 people who contracted the disease infect on average 65; suggesting that the rate of infection is declining.
 A senior German health official Lars Schaade also warned that a second COVID-19 wave was possible depending on people's behaviour and compliance with health and social distancing regulations.

-German's football league Bundesliga has announced that professional and second division matches will resume on 16 May.
+Germany's football league Bundesliga has announced that professional and second division matches will resume on 16 May.

 Georgian Prime Minister Giorgi Gakharia has announced that the Georgian Government will lift the lockdown in Tbilisi and allow shops to reopen on 11 May.
 The lockdown on Rustavi will be lifted on 14 May.
-Domestic tourism will resumed on 15 June while foreign tourists will be allowed into the country from 1 July.
+Domestic tourism will resume on 15 June while foreign tourists will be allowed into the country from 1 July.
 The country remains in a state of emergency until 22 May, which includes a night curfew, the closure non-essential businesses, and a ban on gatherings of more than three people.

 The Icelandic Government has eased coronavirus lockdown restrictions by allowing gatherings of up to 50 people and letting children's activities return to normal.